treeben77/rblx-open-cloud/README.md

 ### Generating an API key and Preparing the library

 1. Create an API key from the [Creator Dashboard](https://create.roblox.com/credentials).
 Read [Managing API Keys](https://create.roblox.com/docs/open-cloud/managing-api-keys) if you need help.
 2. Copy the code in `rblx-open-cloud.py`, paste it in a new file and save it in the same directory as your project.
-(I'll work out how to add it to PyPi later.)
 3. Add the following lines to your code and replace `api-key-from-step-1` with the key you generated in step 1. *Tip you should add your api key to an enviroment variable.*
     ```py
     import rblx_opencloud